byuitechops/audit-early-documentation/format-should-be-online-audit/format-should-be-online-key-components.md

 ![Format Should Be Online Key Components](images/magic-box.jpg)

 ## Explanation of Design
 This audit will test the `course_format` key of a given course.
-The audit is passed a List of strings called CourseCodes.
-For each of the course codes in the list, the audit does an HTTP Request in order to get the JSON for the Course.
-Using the JSON, it will take the value that the course has `course_format`.
-If the format is set to "online", then the audit passes.
+The audit is passed a Course Code string.
+The audit does an API call to `/api/v1/courses/{courseCode}`.
+Using the response, it will take the value that the course has for `course_format`.
+Then we will check CX data to see if they are the same; if so then the audit passes.
 If the value is anything else, then the audit will fail.
 The result of the audit will be passed into a list of audit results.
 Once all of the course codes have been processed, the audit will return that list of audit results.

 ### Used Libraries